berzerk0/GitPage/about/about-index.md

 Hello!

-My name is Ben, I live in NYC, and I'd like to be a Red Team Penetration Tester.
+My name is Ben, I live in NYC, and I've worked in penetration testing for a while now.

 This term is often interchangeable with "Ethical Hacker," but that's like saying "non-embezzling accountant."
+It also kind of makes people giggle.

 I'm committed to keeping my hat white and helping people understand and mitigate real-world problems.